desoumyadeep/narative_visualization/readme.md

 >
 > What affordances are provided to the user to communicate to them what options are available to them in the narrative visualization?

-The Next Button acts as a trigger in each page while the dropdown to select the age group also is a trigger acts as a filter to change the data in the chart.

-The button is the bottom right hand side of the page and on mouseover change color.
-As for the dropdown it is dissabled and greyed out in all pages except for the last one where it is enabled and has a white background.
-The tooltip on the dropdown displays "Selected Age Group" Also in the 12th Page the user is provided with a highlighted text to notify that the dropdown can be used to filter the chart.
+The triggers in the narrative visualization are as follows:

+- Page 1-11: Next and Previous buttons: used to navigate page
+- Page 12:
+  - Previous and Restart buttons
+  - Dropdown to select the Age Group : This is used to filter the chart.

+The affordance provided are as follows:

+- The buttons on the bottom right hand side of the page change color on mouseover.
+- The dropdown is disabled and greyed out in all pages except for page 12
+- The dropdown is enabled in page 12 has a white background with a tooltip displaying "Selected Age Group"
+- The chart footer tells the viewer that the dropdown can be used to filter the chart.

 ![image-20210729230417450](readme.assets/image-20210729230417450.png)